 - It is valid for select makes and models so, read your policy carefully.

 - Damages caused due to an uninsured peril and normal wear and tear are excluded from the zero depreciation policy.

 - Damages caused due to mechanical breakdown or to uninsured items such as bi-fuel kit, tyres and gas kits are excluded from the zero depreciation policy.

 Policyholders must renew the zero depreciation cover annually to continue enjoying its benefits.
-This add-on cover is best suited for people with luxury cars, new drivers, owners of a car with expensive spare parts, people living in accident-prone areas etc
+This add-on cover is best suited for people with luxury bikes, new drivers, owners of a bike with expensive spare parts, people living in accident-prone areas etc.